English 104W-1117, Introduction to Prose Genres

 Dr. Paul Matthew St. Pierre

 This assignment consists of two parts: an original submission and a revision of it.
 The original submission must be a finished work, not a draft or proposal.
-Grades will be assigned (worth 20%) based on the revised final submission.
-Make both the original and the revised submissions to your tutor, not as printed copy but in the form of a link to your site.
-Be sure to designate your posts or tweets in some way to indicate that these are to be considered your ENGL 104W blog essay.
+Grades will be assigned (worth 30%) based on the revised final submission.
+Make original and revised submissions to your tutor, as printed copy, double spaced, with essay title and works cited.